haukex/de-en-dict/README.md

 This is a browser-based client for the database of the discontinued ["Beolingus"](https://dict.tu-chemnitz.de) German-English Dictionary.

+It can be used in any modern browser with modern JavaScript support, and it can be installed for offline use as a "Progressive Web App".

-Please note the word list itself is *not* part of this repository, please do not submit issues about that here.
+Please note the word list itself is not part of this repository.
+Please send suggestions for the word list to beolingus@tu-chemnitz.de

 Author, Copyright, and License
 ------------------------------